-Accessibility is an ongoing journey.
+Now that you know more about how to make an app accessible it’s important to note that accessibility is an ongoing journey.
 Online content changes frequently, which can regularly introduce new barriers for users with disabilities.
 Building your app on the poq commerce platform provides an accessible foundation, already giving you a competitive advantage.
 And as you customize your app, eSSENTIAL Accessibility’s software + services solution can ensure your features and flows remain accessible through every product release.

 Request our on-demand demo: Mobile Commerce + Accessibility.